Ilyazanuda/Curexra_bot/README.md

 #### Functions:
 * viewing currency exchange rates;
 * currency exchange;
-* subcription to daily mailing.
+* subscription to daily mailing.
 #### Instructions to start working with the bot:
 1. create the bot using @BotFather in Telegram and generate TOKEN;
 2. write the created TOKEN in config.py;